Seonaidh MacDonald talks negotiations at Startup Grind

 Startup Grind is powered by Google for Entrepreneurs and is a global startup community designed to educate, inspire, and connect entrepreneurs.
 With monthly events all over the world, it aims to feature fireside chats with successful local founders, innovators, educators and investors.
 They share personal stories and lessons learned on the road to building great companies.
 Their values of; making friends, not contacts; giving, not taking; and helping others before helping yourself, speak to us as an organisation.
 We are pleased to be part of the Startup Grind community.

-The next event in Edinburgh is being held on the 23rd of November and will be held at CodeBase.
-The fireside chat will be with Investment Executive, Value Creator and Board Adviser Paul Forrest.
-Get your ticket and find out more about Paul here.
+The next event in Edinburgh was held on the 23rd of November at CodeBase.
+The fireside chat stared Investment Executive, Value Creator and Board Adviser Paul Forrest.
+Of course Forbytes was there and you can read more about the event in our next Startup Grind article.